Apr. 26, 1916 Martinsville Morgan County Indiana, USA

 Nov.
 17, 1933 Washington Daviess County Indiana, USA

 Mary Catherine Watson was born in Martinsville to Andrew Watson and Mary Catherine Tomey.

-MISS CATHERINE WATSON VICTIM
+MISS CATHERINE WATSON VICTIM OF TRUCK ACCIDENT

 Martinsville Girl Died Friday Night In Hospital At Washington